EN

 The Soul of a Refined Building:

-4/27 ꜱᴜɴ.・Highlights from the Or House Hsinchu Lecture
+4/27 ꜱᴜɴ.・Highlights from the OR House Lecture

 Translating the culture of Cijin Island, connecting industries of ancient towns,